The shots at this site are both film and digital, although every image made after 2002 is digital.

 My film shots made before 2002 were with a Nikon N90 and Fuji Velvia film (ISO 50).
 Film-to-high resolution digital images were made with a Nikon LS2000 film scanner.

 I am also shooting many images for High Dynamic Range.
-To do this I shoot 5 images over a range of -2.0 to +2.0 f-stops in 1 f-stop increments.
+To do this I shoot 3 or 5 images over a range of -2.0 to +2.0 f-stops in 1 f-stop increments.
 I use Aurora HDR 2019 to process the shots into a single HDR image.
 My goal with HDR is to remain faithful to the image as I saw it in nature and not to artificially amplify it or add a “grunge” look.

 I’m able to make prints up to 13″x 19″ on an Epson Stylus Photo R3000 featuring nine archival ink cartridges, printed on Epson or Moab Premium Glossy photo paper.